 - A bachelor degree is sufficient for entry-level positions.

 - Advanced degrees are essential for clinical and therapeutic counseling positions, education/special education.

 - A master degree or Ph.D. is often needed for administrative and supervisory positions.

 - A Ph.D. is required for college teaching and advanced research positions, as well as education-focused careers (i.e., teacher, speech pathologist).

-- Additional or specialized training may qualify you for higher paying, more responsible positions.
+- Additional or specialized training may qualify you for higher-paying, more responsible positions.

 Child and Family Policy Studies Minor

-Child and Family Studies Minor
+Human Development and Family Science Minor

 Mindfulness and Contemplative Studies Minor

 Mindfulness and contemplative practice are experiential modes of learning and self-inquiry.
 Contemplative practices are widely varied and include various forms of meditation, focused thought, writing, creative/performing arts, and yoga.
 Mindfulness and contemplative practices can foster greater empathy and communication skills, improve focus and attention, reduce stress, and enhance creativity and general wellbeing.
 Given these advantages, these skills are of growing interest to researchers and practitioners from diverse fields.
 The purpose of this minor is to provide students with a fundamental understanding of mindfulness and contemplative study and practice, and opportunities to cultivate these skills in their courses and apply them in their communities.
 There is a particular emphasis on the role of mindfulness in children and youth, as these practices contribute to an individual’s growth across multiple developmental domains.
 This minor would be of interest to students in the Child Life Specialist career in Human Development and Family Science, as well as to those in other social sciences, health sciences, and education.